alvaradoo/arachne-chapel/README.md

 # Arachne-Chapel
 Experimental harness for Arachne without Arkouda dependencies.
-To be used for benchmarking and optimizing graph algorithms in Chapel.
+To be used for benchmarking and optimizing parallel and distributed graph algorithms in Chapel.

 ## Requirements
 1. Every Chapel dependency.